-For 2015, Executives and other members of senior management total compensation included four main components: base salary, annual incentive plan (the AIP), the LTIP and extended group benefits.
+In 2016, for total compensation to Executives and other members of senior management included five main components: base salary, annual incentive plan (the AIP), extended group benefits, LTIP and retirement program.

-What We Pay Why We Pay It How It Works Base Salary Provides a fixed level of cash compensation for performing day-to-day responsibilities • Set in the first quarter of each year for the 12- month period of January to December, and reviewed as required AIP Focuses Executives on achieving annual operating plan, budget and other short-term objectives • Annual incentive plan based on corporate goals and objectives (e.g. provides incentive compensation directly related to achieving a number of short-term objectives.
-Awards can range from 0% to 200%) Benefits Attracts and retains highly qualified Executives Health, vision, and dental insurance, life insurance, and accidental death and dismemberment insurance LTIP Focuses Executives on long-term shareholder value, and aligns management's interests with those of shareholders • A minimum of 25% must be provided as RSUs which vest over two years and whose payout value is aligned with share price performance Stock options that vest over two years with a seven-year expiration period Restricted stock awards with a two-year no trading restriction • Performance share units which vest after three years and whose cash payout value is aligned with share price performance and relative total shareholder return
+What We Pay Why We Pay It How It Works Base Salary Provides a fixed level of cash compensation for performing day-to-day responsibilities Set in the first quarter of each year for the 12-month period of January to December, and reviewed as required.
+AIP Focuses Executives on achieving annual operating plan, budget and other short-term objectives Annual incentive plan based on corporate goals and objectives (provides incentive compensation directly related to achieving short-term objectives.
+Awards can range from 0% to 200%.
+LTIP Focuses Executives on long-term shareholder value, and aligns management's interests with those of shareholders A minimum of 25% must be provided as RSUs which vest over two years and whose payout value is aligned with share price performance.
+Stock options that vest over two years with a seven-year expiration period.
+Restricted stock awards with a two-year no trading restriction.
+Performance share units which vest after three years and whose cash payout value is aligned with share price performance and relative total shareholder return.
+Benefits Attracts and retains highly qualified Executives Health, vision, and dental insurance, life insurance, and accidental death and dismemberment insurance.
+Retirement Program Attracts and retains highly qualified Executives and recognizes service Supplemental Executive Retirement Program through a retirement compensation arrangement Defined contribution program with annual funding levels based on a percentage of base salary Currently only two NEOs, each with over ten years of service, participate in this program